open-decision/open-decision/packages/api/API/README.md

 There are several additional settings you can set in the .env-files.
 Please [refer to the commented .env.example file](https://github.com/open-legal-tech/node-backend/blob/master/.env.example) to see all possible options.
 For a deeper insight, you can take a look at the [zod validation schema](https://github.com/open-legal-tech/node-backend/blob/master/src/validations/env.validation.ts).

 To test the mailing functionality, we recommend using [Ethereal](https://ethereal.email/).
-When running in production, you should use a transactional SMTP provider, as Ethereal is not actually sending mails.
+If running in production, you should use a transactional SMTP provider, as Ethereal is not actually sending mails.

 ### Running the tests